ohscar/rmalloc/doc/paper/main.rst

 :author: Mikael Jansson
 :abstract:
     Memory fragmentation can be a problem in systems with limited amounts of memory.
-This report describes the work and result conducted by the author on designing and implementing a memory allocation system with compacting support, along a set of tools for visualizing characteristis and benchmarking the performance of user-provided allocators on arbitrary applications without requiring access to source code.
+This report describes the work and results conducted by the author designing and implementing a memory allocation system with compacting support, along a set of tools for visualizing characteristis and benchmarking the performance of user-provided allocators on arbitrary applications without requiring access to source code.
 The resulting allocator performed similar or better in speed but worse or similar in memory measurements.